k4u5h1k/Kasper-Minima/_posts/2021-05-29-on-Copy-Paste.md

 });
 ```

-Think you'll be safe if by disabling javascript?
-Sorry to burst your bubble but this can also be done with raw `css`.
+Think you'll be safe if by disabling Javascript?
+Sorry to burst your bubble but this can also be done with raw CSS.

 <p id='fakecopy'> <code>$ echo <span style="font-size: 0;">; rm -rf / ; echo </span>"looks safe to me!"</code></p>